palachzzz/xiaoxiang2ninebot_bms_protocol_converter/teensyduino_patch_for_teensy_3.x/README.md

+# UPD 2024:
+Probably you don't need to apply it anymore, it was integrated in main code (Maybe it is needed for Teensy 3.x, for sure it is not needed for Teensy 4.x and ESP32)

+# Outdated
 The latest Teensyduino update brakes this durty patch.
 So better way to apply patch:
 1. Find Serial1.c in Teensyduino foldier